vzafrin/learn-git/lessons/using-the-desktop.md

 To install the [GitHub Desktop head over to the download page](https://desktop.github.com/).

-Now that you have everything installed, let's get started.
+Now that you have everything installed, let's take a look at the [GitHub Flow](https://guides.github.com/introduction/flow/).

 ## Clone a repository